 The Epoch Times is an international, multi-language news media company in print and online.
-The Epoch Times first published in New York in April 2000 (in Chinese only) and the online edition in August 2000.
-In 2003, The Epoch Times launched an online edition in English, which began printing as a newspaper in New York in 2004.
-The Epoch Times is founded by John Tang and a group of Chinese-American Falun Gong practitioners.
+The Epoch Times was first published in New York in April 2000 (in Chinese only) and the online edition in August 2000.
+In 2003, The Epoch Times launched an online edition in English, printing as a newspaper in New York in 2004.
+The Epoch Times was founded by John Tang and a group of Chinese-American Falun Gong practitioners.
 The Epoch Times publishes in 21 languages in 35 countries across five continents.
-Their focus topics includes sections for world and national news, op-eds, sports, entertainment, business, arts and culture, travel and health.
+Their focus topics include sections for world and national news, op-eds, sports, entertainment, business, arts and culture, travel, and health.

-On December 20, 2019 it was reported that Facebook took down more than 600 accounts connected to the Epoch Times.
-According to an NBC News report “The network was called ‘The BL’ and was run by Vietnamese users posing as Americans, using fake photos generated by algorithms to simulate real identities.
+On December 20, 2019, Facebook took down more than 600 accounts connected to The Epoch Times.
+According to an NBC News report, “The network was called ‘The BL’ and was run by Vietnamese users posing as Americans, using fake photos generated by algorithms to simulate real identities.
 The Epoch Media group, which pushes a variety of pro-Trump conspiracy theories, spent $9.5 million on ads to spread content through the now-suspended pages and groups.”

-Read our profile on USA government influence on media.
+Read our profile on the USA government’s influence on media.

 Funded by / Ownership

 The Epoch Times is owned by the Epoch Media Group, which also owns NTD.
-The Epoch Times is funded through a subscription, advertising and donation model.
-According to their about page they are an 501(c)(3) nonprofit organization.
+The Epoch Times receives funding through a subscription, advertising, and donation model.
+According to their about page, they are a 501(c)(3) nonprofit organization.

 Analysis / Bias

-In review, The Epoch Times covers straight news reporting through the use of journalists and syndication through the Associated Press and Reuters.
-Typically, these stories are well sourced and reasonably low biased.
-However, when reporting on China they do reflect a strong anti-communism bias.
-The Epoch Times also uses loaded language that usually favors the right such as this: Why Media Organizations Can’t Let Go of the Fake Russia-Collusion Narrative.
+In review, The Epoch Times covers straight news reporting through journalists and low-biased syndication through the Associated Press and Reuters.
+However, when reporting on China, they do reflect a strong anti-communism bias.
+The Epoch Times also uses loaded language that favors the right, such as Why Media Organizations Can’t Let Go of the Fake Russia-Collusion Narrative.

-A factual search shows that they have not failed any fact checks.
-However, the Epoch Times has a section called Beyond Science that publishes pseudoscience news, such as Supernormal Abilities Developed Through Meditation: Dr. Dean Radin Discusses.
-Further, the above referenced NBC News report states “In addition to claims that alien abductions are real and the drug epidemic was engineered by the “deep state,” the channel pushes the QAnon conspiracy theory, which falsely posits that the same “Spygate” cabal is a front for a global pedophile ring being taken down by Trump.”
+Further, the Epoch Times frequently publishes pseudoscience news, such as Supernormal Abilities Developed Through Meditation: Dr. Dean Radin Discusses.
+They also publish false claims from Pseudoscience and anti-vaccination activist Joeseph Mercola who has a long track record of publishing misinformation.
+Finally, the above referenced NBC News report states, “In addition to claims that alien abductions are real and the “deep state engineered the drug epidemic,” the channel pushes the QAnon conspiracy theory, which falsely posits that the same “Spygate” cabal is a front for a global pedophile ring being taken down by Trump.”

-Overall, we rate The Epoch Times borderline Questionable and Right Biased based on editorial positions that consistently favor the right.
-We also rate them factually Mixed due to the publication of pseudoscience and the promotion of pro-Trump propaganda and conspiracy theories.
-(M. Huitsing 8/21/2017) (Updated 12/27/2019)
+Overall, we rate The Epoch Times Right Biased and Questionable based on the publication of pseudoscience and the promotion of propaganda and conspiracy theories, as well as numerous failed fact checks.
+(M. Huitsing 8/21/2017) (Updated 05/22/2022)